iitggithub/apache/README.md

 ## Apache Configuration Files /etc/httpd/conf.d

 Apache will look in /etc/httpd/conf.d for any files that end in .conf.
 By mounting a volume onto /etc/httpd/conf.d you can add your own application specific configuration files which will be loaded when the container starts.
-Using the default configuration above, these directories will be mounted read only (ro) meaning that they cannot be modified from within the container.

 ## Apache Document Root /var/www/html